tamarabarnes/git-intro/readme.md

     - track changes in the code (it can be anything, even if you wanted to write a poem or novel)
     - move forwaerds or backwards in your versions of code easily

+## github steps
+- create a remote repo
+- link it with the ocal repo
+- push the latest commits